-If someone would have asked me prior to 2007 what I know about Bayer, I would have told them that the German chemical and pharmaceutical company discovered baby aspirin.
+If someone would have asked me prior to 2007 what I know about Bayer Science, I would have told them that the German chemical and pharmaceutical company discovered baby aspirin.
 I have many a memory of being given those little pink sugar pills to ward off a fever.
 Today, thanks to the honeybees, I know a little more about this 150-year-old company.

 A salesman by the name of Friedrich Bayer and a dyer named Johann Friedrich Weskott founded Bayer back in 1863 in Barmen, now a district of the city of Wuppertal, Germany.
 The company’s initial objective was to manufacture and sell synthetic dyestuffs.

 Somehow they ended up inventing aspirin in 1897, a modification of salicylic acid or salicin, found in willow bark, which is a natural remedy for reducing fever and inflammation.
 What they don’t often talk about is that two years prior, Bayer marketed diacetylmorphineas, an over-the-counter cough syrup better known as “Heroin,” derived from the Greek word “Heros” because of its perceived “heroic” effects upon a user.

 At the turn of the century, Bayer Science introduced a cross to its corporate logo and became part of IG Farben, a German chemical company conglomerate.
 Later, in World War II, IG Farben used slave labor in factories, notably the sub-camps of the Mauthausen-Gusen concentration camp.
 In fact, IG Farben owned 42.5 percent of the company that manufactured Zyklon B, a chemical used in the gas chambers of Auschwitz and other extermination camps.